 To register on the course, or should you wish to know more, please send an email to email@example.com.

-The cost of the course is £100 (introductory price until 30th June 2020).
-You will need to finalise your registration to the course and make the payment for course fees at least four weeks before starting the course.
+The cost of the course is £199* per registration.
+You will need to finalise your registration to the course and make payment for the course before your enrollment starts.

 The purpose of the Institute of International Monetary Research is to demonstrate and bring public attention to the strong relationship between the quantity of money on the one hand, and the levels of national income and expenditure on the other.